All I Have to Give: Background

-The music video was directed by Nigel Dick and released in 1998.
-It uses the song's radio edit, omitting the latter-half of the song's bridge.
+The music video for "All I Have to Give" was directed by British director Nigel Dick and released in 1998.
+It uses the song's radio edit, omitting the latter half of the song's bridge.
 As of April 2021, the video has over 51 million views on YouTube.

 Synopsis

-Throughout the music video, the Backstreet Boys perform in various interior locations while wearing different outfits.
-These include a circular wall, a brown stage, a bar, in front of a steel structure, and in a blue-lit room.
-During the verse, every band member is seen singing in front of a microphone while wearing urban clothing; Nick Carter and Brian Littrell sing the first two verses, while Howie Dorough and AJ McLean perform the next two verses.
-During the chorus, they simultaneously perform a "hat dance", while wearing a fedora and multicolored-collar suits throughout the choreography.
+The Backstreet Boys perform in various interior locations throughout the music video while wearing different outfits.
+These include a circular wall, a brown stage, a bar in front of a steel structure, and a blue-lit room.
+During the verse, every band member is seen singing in front of a microphone while wearing urban clothing; Nick Carter and Brian Littrell sing the first two verses while Howie Dorough and AJ McLean perform the following two verses.
+During the chorus, they simultaneously perform a "hat dance" while wearing a fedora and multicolored-collar suits throughout the choreography.